Azure/azure-sdk-for-go/sdk/internal/perf/README.md

 1. Create a performance test directory at `testdata/perf` within your module.
 For example, the storage performance tests live in `sdk/storage/azblob/testdata/perf`.

 2. Run `go mod init` to create a new module.
+Add the `sdk/internal` module and the module you are testing for to your go.mod file and run `go mod tidy`

 3. Create a `struct` that maintains all global values for the performance test (ie. account name, blob name, etc.).